Brennall/HFH-SRD/Chapter05.md

 Divine 3	Duration:	1 round per level

 By means of a prayer spell, the divine spellcaster brings great favor upon himself and his party, and causes harm to his enemies.
-Once the prayer spell is cast, all attack throws, damage rolls, and saving throws made by those in range who are friendly to the caster are at +1, while those of the cleric’s enemies are at -1.
+Once the prayer spell is cast, all attack throws, damage rolls, and saving throws made by those in range who are friendly to the caster are at +1, while those of the cleric's enemies are at -1.
 The prayer spell does not require the caster to concentrate once cast.

 ### Projected Image	Range:	240'